Snagov Church: Exquisite Paintings and Mysterious Burials

-Located on a small island outside Bucharest, the Monastery of Snagov is considered to be one of the most important religious monuments in Southern Romania.
-The monastery enjoys this status since the Medieval Ages when local princes endowed, strengthened and enlarged it in their effort of supporting the Orthodox Church.
+Located on a small island outside Bucharest, Snagov Church is considered to be one of the most important religious monuments in Southern Romania.
+The church, originally part of a monastery, enjoys this status since the medieval centuries when local princes endowed, strengthened and enlarged it in their effort of supporting the Orthodox Church.

-Strongly connected to the name of Vlad the Impaler who over the centuries inspired more or less accurately the myth of Dracula, the Monastery of Snagov was supposedly built on an ancient Dacian site.
-The monument was, however, mentioned for the first time in the second half of the 14th century when the local prince donated a village to the monastery.
-This practice was not unusual at the time, and more documents indicate more donations in the next century from medieval princes like Mircea the Old or Vlad Dracul.
+Strongly connected to the time of Vlad the Impaler who over the centuries inspired more or less accurately the myth of Dracula, Snagov Church was supposedly built on an ancient Dacian site.
+The religious monument was, however, mentioned for the first time in the second half of the 14th century when a local prince donated an entire village to the monastery.
+This practice was not unusual at the time, and more documents indicate even more donations in the next century from medieval princes like Mircea the Old or Vlad Dracul.

-Inside the monastery functioned also a printing press used for religious books printed in Greek, Russian and even Arabic.
+The monastery also had a powerful cultural role as here functioned a printing press used for publishing religious books written in Greek, Russian and even Arabic.
 It’s here that the first religious service book written in Romanian was printed using the Latin alphabet.

-Only the church, the belfry, a fountain and some ruins are preserved today from the Monastery of Snagov.
-Built in a Byzantine style with Romanian elements, the church has four towers, two above the altar, one above the nave and one above the pro-nave.
-The exterior of the church conserves its original brick decorations, and some of the original decorative religious objects are exhibited in the National Art Museum.
+Besides the church, only the belfry, the fountain and some ruins still stand today from what was once the powerful Monastery of Snagov.
+Built in a Byzantine style with local influences, the church has four towers, two above the altar, one above the nave and one above the narthex.
+The exterior of the church still has its original brick decorations, while some of the authentic decorative religious objects are exhibited today at the National Art Museum from Bucharest.

-The Monastery of Snagov is also present in the many legends surrounding Vlad the Impaler.
+The church of Snagov is also part of the many legends surrounding Vlad the Impaler.
 Although never proved, this famous medieval prince was supposedly buried here by the monks who found his body and kept the secret afraid of the Ottomans’ revenge.
 A symbolic tomb of the prince is placed inside the church, in front of the altar.
-True or not, the church is still one of the most beautiful near Bucharest, its interior paintings and scenic location on Snagov Lake making it a perfect destination for a trip outside the capital.
+True or not, the church is still one of the most beautiful places near Bucharest, its frescoes and scenic location on Snagov Lake making it a perfect destination for a trip outside the capital.